Placing, Finishing & Jointing Tips for Fiber Reinforced Concrete

 August 10, 2017

 PLACING: Synthetic, steel, and blended fiber reinforced concrete can be placed using conventional methods such as concrete chutes, buckets, conveyors, and pumps.
 Whereas, Fiber Reinforced Shotcrete (FRS) can be placed using standard shotcrete equipment.

 WORKABILITY: The slump of concrete is NOT an indicator of workability.
-Instead, slump is used to measure the consistency of the concrete from load to load.
+Instead, the slump is used to measure the consistency of the concrete from load to load.
 A correctly proportioned FRC mix will have excellent workability properties.
 The concrete can become very fluid with the use of vibration.
 The addition of fiber increases the surface area in the concrete matrix, which on high macrosynthetic fiber mixes, requires a reduction of the coarse aggregate and an increase in the mortar fraction of the concrete.
 The three-dimensionally distributed fibers reduce the settlement of the aggregates and cement and the rise of free water to the surface of the slab as bleedwater.
 The actual workability will be dependent on adjustments in the conventional ingredients to accommodate the additional surface area introduced by the fibers.
 A trial mix, either in the laboratory or in the field, is recommended to identify any modifications required in the proportions and to provide experience in finishing the mix.
-A consideration in changes desired in the mix design to achieve the desired workability should also include consideration of HRWR.
+A consideration of changes desired in the mix design to achieve the desired workability should also include consideration of HRWR.
 Use of additional water to achieve the desired workability is not a consideration, as this will negatively affect the compressive and flexural strengths.
 ABC Polymer’s Professional Engineers are available to assist in adjusting the mix proportions of any FRC or FRS mix design.

 STRIKE OFF: For FRC slabs-on-ground, the use of a vibrating screed or laser screed is highly recommended.
 The vibrating action of this equipment helps to consolidate the concrete as well as bring the paste to the surface of the slab, which enhances finishing.

 BULL FLOATING: Magnesium floats are recommended to create a smooth, level surface and close any tears or open areas that occur during the strike off.
 Do not overwork the surface when finishing, as it will bring unwarranted fibers to the surface.